adityasharmawork/tle-cp-tracker/README.md

 ## 📜 API Endpoints

 ### **Contests API**
-- `GET /api/contests/upcoming` → Fetch all upcoming contests
+- `GET /api/platform` → Fetch all contests of that platform
-- `GET /api/contests/past` → Fetch past contests
+- `GET /api/platform/upcoming` → Fetch upcoming contests of that platform
-- `GET /api/contests/:platform` → Fetch contests filtered by platform
+- `GET /api/platform/past` → Fetch past contests of that platform

-### **Bookmarks API**
-- `POST /api/bookmarks` → Add a contest to bookmarks
-- `GET /api/bookmarks` → Get all bookmarked contests
-- `DELETE /api/bookmarks/:id` → Remove a bookmarked contest

-### **Solutions API**
-- `POST /api/solutions` → Attach a YouTube solution link to a contest
-- `GET /api/solutions/:contestId` → Fetch solution links for a contest

 ---
 ## 📌 Deployment